howerj/libforth/libforth.md

 Write 'exit' into the dictionary and switch back into command mode.

-* 'hex'         ( bool -- )
+* 'base'         ( -- addr )

-Change the state of the output of number printing, 0 for decimal which is the default, anything else and it prints hexadecimal.
+This pushes the address of a variable used for input and output conversion of numbers, this address can be written to and read, valid numbers to write are 0 and 2 to 36 (*not* 1).

 * 'pwd'         ( -- pointer )